Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Some (counter)examples

-The authors would like to thank Michael Baake for some discussions and comments.
-The work was supported by NSERC with grants 03762-2014 and 2020-00038(NS), by DFG with grant 415818660(TS) and the authors are grateful for the support.

-\section{Some (counter)examples}
+\chapter{Some (counter)examples}

-In this section, we consider some examples showing strictness of certain inclusions.
-We also show that the space $\Map_{\cA}(G)$ does not answer the Lagarias question 6 \cite[Problem 4.6]{LAG} The first example will be relevant in various parts of the article and for this reason we give it a name.
+In this chapter, we consider some examples showing the strictness of certain inclusions.
+We also show that the space $\Map_{\cA}(G)$ does not answer Lagarias' Question 6 \cite[Prob.~4.6]{LAG}.
+The first example is relevant in various parts of the book.

 \begin{definition}[$a$-defect] Let $a \in (0,1)$.
-We define the \textbf{$a$-defect of $\ZZ$} by
+We define the \textit{$a$-defect of $\ZZ$} by

 \end{definition}